 Child Find: The School will comply with the federal Child Find mandate to identify and evaluate students who either have, or are suspected of having, disabilities and need special education services.
 The School may attempt pre-referral interventions.
-When the School or parent suspects that a child may be a child with a disability, he/she will provide in writing the reasons for referral, addressing the specific concerns and the child's current strengths and needs.
+When the School or parent suspects that a child may be a child with a disability, he/she will provide in writing the reason for referral, addressing the specific concerns and the child's current strengths and needs.
 This referral will be given to the principal, the child's teacher, or other school professional.
 Within 30 days of the receipt of written notification of concerns regarding a child, the School and parent will review existing data and determine whether a referral for consideration of eligibility for special education is necessary.

-a.
+- a.
 Evaluation: The School will use evaluation procedures in accordance with NC 1503-2 through NC 1503-3 to determine whether a student has a disability and the nature and extent of the special education and related services that the student needs.
-The School will use a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information about the child, including information provided by the parent that may assist in determining whether the child is a child with a disability under NC 1500-2.4.

-A full individualized evaluation will be conducted before the initial provision of special education and related services.
+The School will use a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information about the child, including information provided by the parent. - A full, individualized evaluation will be conducted before the initial provision of special education and related services.
 The evaluation may include, but will not be limited to, observations, interviews, progress monitoring data, behavior checklists, structured interactions, criterion-referenced and norm-referenced instruments, and other procedures as deemed appropriate by qualified professionals conducting the evaluations.